 S.B.
-No. 1254 amends the Texas Labor Code to enhance the regulation of professional employer organizations (PEOs).
-Key changes include a revised definition of "license holder," which now specifies that it refers to individuals who hold a license issued by the department to provide professional employer services.
-The bill also updates the license issuance and renewal process, stipulating that licenses are valid for one year and must be renewed according to specific rules.
-Notably, if a license holder fails to apply for renewal on time, their status as an employer for covered employees continues for up to 18 months post-expiration, after which their status terminates, and they may face disciplinary action for offering services while unlicensed.
+No. 1254 amends the Labor Code to enhance the regulation of professional employer organizations (PEOs) in Texas.
+The bill defines a "license holder" as a person who holds a license issued by the department to provide professional employer services.
+It updates the license issuance process, stating that licenses are valid for one year and must be renewed according to specific rules.
+Notably, if a license holder fails to apply for renewal on time, their status as an employer for covered employees continues for up to 18 months post-expiration, after which their status terminates, and they may face disciplinary action for providing services while unlicensed.

 Additionally, the bill outlines grounds for disciplinary action against individuals, regardless of their licensing status, for various violations, including operating without a license or while their license is expired.
-The changes in law will only apply to conduct occurring on or after the effective date of the Act, which is set for September 1, 2025.
-This legislation aims to strengthen oversight and compliance within the PEO industry, ensuring better protection for employees and accountability for employers.
+The changes in law will apply only to conduct occurring after the effective date of the Act, which is set for September 1, 2025.
+This legislation aims to strengthen oversight and compliance within the professional employer services sector in Texas.

 Senate Committee Report: Labor Code 91.001, Labor Code 91.016, Labor Code 91.020 (Labor Code 91)